midhun-pk/authentication-system/README.md

 # Authentication System
 > JSON Web Token (JWT) based authentication

 A MEAN stack application demonstrating email verification feature and JWT based authentication without using any packages such as Passport.js.
+JWT as defined on [JWT.io](https://jwt.io/) is an open industry standard method for transfering information securely between two parties.

 ## Prerequisits

-For running the application:

-Node.js,
+To run application:

+- Node.js
-MongoDB
+- MongoDB

-For front-end development:

-Angular-cli

 ## Installing / Getting started